Sensitivity analysis for mixed binary quadratic programming: Main results.

 \subsection{How good is the closed form solution of Theorem~\ref{thm:allstrong} for sensitivity analysis?}

-Previous works consider solving (\ref{COP}) using cutting-plane techniques~\cite{guocopositive,ANSTREICHER2021218,badenbroek2022analytic,LinderothRaghunathan} as a way to solve the original MBQP.
-However, in this paper we take a different perspective.
-We believe that with the success of modern state-of-the-art integer programming solvers, the original MBQP may be (in most cases) best solved directly using an integer programming solver.
-The key attraction therefore of Theorem~\ref{thm:allstrong} is to be able to build a closed-form solution (\ref{eq:dualsol}) of the dual~(\ref{COP}) using the optimal solution (or best known lower bound) of MBQP.
-One can therefore directly start conducting sensitivity analysis after solving the original MBQP and building the closed-form dual solutions.
+The key attraction of Theorem~\ref{thm:allstrong} is to be able to build a closed-form solution (\ref{eq:dualsol}) of the dual~(\ref{COP}) using the optimal solution (or best known lower bound) of MBQP. {Therefore, one can directly start conducting }sensitivity analysis after solving the original MBQP and building the closed-form dual solution. {If the $\epsilon-$optimal dual solution is unique, then our constructed solution would be the only choice (for a fixed value of $\epsilon$).
+However, we will show next that the set of $\epsilon-$optimal dual solutions is never a singleton.
+Moreover, we shall show that the dual bound (when $\Delta b\neq 0$) implied by these different $\epsilon-$optimal dual solutions are not equal.
+In particular, the closed-form solutions will typically not provide the best dual bounds.}